-15. All Class Vehicles suffer from a defect with their transmission shifter which intermittingly causes Class Vehicles to not enter park mode, displays a "Shift to Park" message on the instrument cluster, prevents the vehicle driver from shutting off and locking the vehicle, even though the vehicle's shift lever is in the "Park" position.
+14. All Class Vehicles suffer from a defect with their transmission control (shifter) assembly, which intermittingly causes Class Vehicles to not enter park mode, displays a "Shift to Park" message on the instrument cluster directing drivers to shift their vehicle into Park, and prevents the vehicle driver from shutting off and locking the vehicle, despite the fact that the vehicle's shift lever has been shifted into the "Park" position.

-16. The Shifter Defect substantially impairs the value, safety, and use of the Class Vehicles to the Plaintiff and members of the Class, as they are unable to shut off their vehicles, are unable to lock their vehicles, and, to avoid battery discharge and to shut the vehicle off, are forced to resort to all sorts of gimmicks to get their vehicles to detect that the shift lever is in fact in "Park."
+15. The Shifter Defect substantially impairs the value, safety, and use of the Class Vehicles to the Plaintiff and members of the Class, as they are unable to shut off their vehicles, are unable to lock their vehicles, and, to avoid battery discharge and to shut the vehicle off, are forced to resort to all sorts of gimmicks to get their vehicles to detect that the shift lever is in fact in "Park."

-17. Indeed, to get their vehicles to detect that the shifter is in fact in "Park," Plaintiff was forced to repeatedly wiggle the shifter, shift it through its gears, and start and shut off the engine.
+16. Indeed, to get his vehicle to detect that the shifter is in fact in "Park," Plaintiff was forced to repeatedly wiggle the shifter, shift it through its gears, and start and shut off the engine.

-18. Plaintiff complained to GM's authorized dealerships about the Shifter Defect repeatedly, but the dealerships failed to repair the defect within a reasonable period of time.
+17. Plaintiff complained to GM's authorized dealerships about the Shifter Defect repeatedly, but the dealerships failed to repair the defect within a reasonable period of time.

-19. Plaintiff's experiences are not unique; numerous other consumers have complained about the same issue.
+18. Plaintiff's experiences are not unique; numerous other consumers have complained about the same issue.
 For example, carcomplaints.com is a website that republishes National Highway Traffic Safety Administration (NHTSA) complaints.
 The site includes the following complaints dating back to 2018:1